paul-schwendenman/tqdm/README.md

 Instantly make your loops show a progress meter - just wrap any iterable with "tqdm(iterable)", and you're done!

-tqdm (read ta<i>qa</i>dum, تقدّم) means "progress" in arabic.
+tqdm (read ta<i>qa</i>dum, تقدّم) means "progress" in Arabic.

-Here's an example of what the outout looks like:
+Here's an example of what the output looks like:

 ```python
 >>> import time